In the Phantom Pull-On, Rab has created a peculiar ultra-lightweight option in their Skyline (mountain, trailrunning) line.

-On my recent hike across the Sarstein, following up immediately on the trail tour across the Plassen to Hallstatt, as temperatures (and/or my own body temperature) dropped when there was some rain and as the day was waning, I donned the Phantom.
+On hikes across the Sarstein, for example, as temperatures (and/or my own body temperature) dropped when there was some rain and as the day was waning, I donned the Phantom.

 I was not sweating too much, and with just a short-sleeve summer top underneath, I was comfortable.

-On winter runs, it was even more comfortable to quickly pull over the Phantom whenever the wind got too cold for a running top alone.
+On fall/winter runs and fast hikes, it was even more comfortable to quickly pull over the Phantom whenever the wind got too cold for a running top alone.

 Winter precipitation was no problem, either.